Explore the data

 The map card changes to show hot spots.

+The heat map displays.
+Based on how far out you are zoomed, the colors will be more or less intense.
 The bright yellow areas are where there is a high concentration of permits.
 The highest concentration areas are in the southeast and northwest corners of the county, which correspond to the major population centers of Germantown and the suburban communities near Washington, D.C.
 Next, you'll see if the 2011 permit spike corresponds to a specific area of the map.

 - Close the Layer options window.